0xless/less_on_sec/content/posts/rfid.md

 [=]  Downlink mode..... default/fixed bit length
 [=]  Password set......
 No
 ```
+The ` lf t55 detect ` command is also necessary before using this tag because it detects the configuration in use and helps avoiding problems running other `lf t55` commands.

 Now we can see the content of the device:

 ```